wugouzi/oceanbase/README.md

    1. use two buffers A, B for csv_parser, no need to squaze anymore
    2. when working in B, let A=B and reset B, then start prefetch thread
    3. so, when csv_parser needs the second buffer, it waits (but i think this will never happen), but we will need to write wait.
-2. [X] parallel macro writing
-   1. in the final sort round, build n files by merger
-   2. build reader for each file
-3. should use parallel compressing instead of macro writing
+2. improve sort
+3. write own caster
 4. read from file's different positions, use

    https://stackoverflow.com/questions/18009287/get-file-content-from-specific-position-to-another-specific-position